-All staff receive safeguarding and child protection updates (for example, via email, ebulletins and staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
+All staff receive an annual refresher update for their safeguarding training.
+In addition, they receive regular updates via staff meetings, briefings and communications throughout the year.
 Any contractors or visitors are given basic safeguarding information on a WPS Safeguarding leaflet.

-The Designated Lead and any Deputy have completed specific training such as Designated Safeguarding Lead Training to carry out the duties of the role, and attend Page 19 of 65

-(CESCP) multi agency Safeguarding and Child Protection training on an annual basis which includes child protection, inter-agency working and the safeguarding partners' approach to Prevent duties.
+The Designated Lead and any Deputy have completed specific training such as Designated Safeguarding Lead Training to carry out the duties of the role, and attend (CESCP) multi agency Safeguarding and Child Protection training on an annual basis which includes child protection, inter-agency working and the safeguarding partners' approach to Prevent duties.